 Yes.
 I do not think the underlying results of the models employed for valuation purposes are ever the same from one appraiser to another appraiser.
 Further, the conclusion of value from one appraiser to another appraiser usually differs as well.
-I believe these are some of

-- the reasons the results of the conclusion of value from two different UVEs are averaged under Section 1329, 66 Pa.
-C.S. § 1329. - 3
+I believe these are some of the reasons the results of the conclusion of value from two different UVEs are averaged under Section 1329, 66 Pa.
+C.S. § 1329.

-4 Q. DOES THIS CONCLUDE YOUR TESTIMONY?
+Q. DOES THIS CONCLUDE YOUR TESTIMONY?

-- 5 A. Yes.
-However, I reserve the right to supplement my testimony as additional issues and - facts arise during the course of the proceeding.
-Thank you.
+Yes.
+However, I reserve the right to supplement my testimony as additional issues or facts arise during the course of this proceeding.